JessicaLim8/JessicaLim8/.github/ISSUE_TEMPLATE/shufflecloud.md

 Just click 'Submit new issue'
-You do not need to do anything else :smile:
+You do not need to do anything else

-**:hourglass: Note: Please give the wordcloud a few minutes to update as Github sometimes caches images :hourglass:**
+**Note: Please give the wordcloud a few minutes to update as Github sometimes caches images :hourglass:**